Dharmaguptaka Vinaya

 Origin Story

 At that time, the Buddha was in Kosambī in Ghosita’s park.
 Then, there was a bhikkhunī called Kālī who delighted in quarreling and held on to a dispute without remembering correctly.
-Later she became angry and said: “The sangha has desires, anger, fear, and delusion.”
+Later she became angry and said: “The sangha has desire, anger, fear, and delusion.”
 When the bhikkhunīs heard this, there were among them those with few wishes, who knew moderation, who practised the austerities, who were keen on training in the precepts, and who knew shame.
-They rebuked Kālī bhikkhunī: “Why do you delight in quarreling, why did you hold on to a dispute without remembering correctly, and later angrily say: ‘The sangha has desires, anger, fear, and delusion.’?”
+They rebuked Kālī bhikkhunī: “Why do you delight in quarreling, why did you hold on to a dispute without remembering correctly, and later angrily say: ‘The sangha has desire, anger, fear, and delusion.’?”

 Then the bhikkhunīs told the bhikkhus, and the bhikkhus went and told the World-honored One.
 The World-honored One then for this reason gathered the bhikkhu sangha, and criticized Kālī bhikkhunī: “What you did is wrong, is improper conduct, against the rules of renunciates, an impure practice, a practice not to be followed, shouldn’t be done.
-Why do you delight in quarreling, hold on to a dispute without remembering correctly, and later angrily say: ‘The sangha has desires, anger, fear, and delusion.’?”
+Why do you delight in quarreling, hold on to a dispute without remembering correctly, and later angrily say: ‘The sangha has desire, anger, fear, and delusion.’?”
 Then, when the World-honored One had criticized her in countless ways, he said to the bhikkhus: “From now on, I allow that the sangha carries out (an act of) criticism against Kālī bhikkhunī to make her give up this matter, in a formal act with a motion as fourth.
 It should be done as follows: In the bhikkhunī sangha, they should choose a capable person who can carry out formal acts as above.
 She should carry out the motion as follows:

 Saṅghakamma

 ‘Venerable sisters, may the sangha listen.
-This Kālī bhikkhunī delights in quarreling, holds on to a dispute without remembering correctly, and later angrily says: “The sangha has desires, anger, fear, and delusion.”
-The sangha now carries out the criticism against Kālī bhikkhunī to give up this matter: “Younger sister, don’t delight in quarreling, hold on to a dispute without remembering correctly, and later angrily say: ‘The sangha has desires, anger, fear, and delusion.’
-The sangha doesn’t have desires, anger, fear, and delusion.
-You yourself have desires, anger, fear, and delusion.”
+This Kālī bhikkhunī delights in quarreling, holds on to a dispute without remembering correctly, and later angrily says: “The sangha has desire, anger, fear, and delusion.”
+The sangha now carries out the criticism against Kālī bhikkhunī to give up this matter: “Younger sister, don’t delight in quarreling, hold on to a dispute without remembering correctly, and later angrily say: ‘The sangha has desire, anger, fear, and delusion.’
+The sangha doesn’t have desire, anger, fear, and delusion.
+You yourself have desire, anger, fear, and delusion.”
 Those of the venerable sisters who accept that the sangha carries out the criticism against Kālī bhikkhunī to give up this matter should remain silent.
 Those who don’t accept this should speak.
 This is the first announcement.’
 The second and the third should be recited likewise.
 ‘The sangha has carried out the criticism against Kālī bhikkhunī to give up this matter.
 The sangha accepts this, therefore you’re silent.
 This matter is remembered thus.’”

 Origin Story (continued)